Field Requirements

 Final Step: Submission and Oral Defense of Field Statements

-A single one-hour defense of the field statements should take place within a month of submission of the field statements to your field advisory committee.
+A single one-hour defense of the two field statements should take place within a month of submission of both field statements to your field advisory committee.
 Only you and your committee members will be present for the oral defense.
 The two advisors will establish the format for the conduct of the defense.
+Students should expect the defense to be composed of an overview of each field and discussion of their dissertation project and proposal.
+Field advisory committee members will reach a consensus on the evaluation of the field statements (based on both the written field statement and its oral defense) and share this consensus with the student at the end of the oral defense.

-Upon the completion of a successful oral defense, each field advisor will co-sign a form indicating that you have passed your field requirements and oral examination on such date.
-(See "Field Statement Form") The signed field statements and record of the oral defense will be kept in the program files.
+Upon the completion of a successful oral defense, each field advisor will co-sign this form: Field Statement Completion Form, which will indicate that you have passed your field requirements and oral examination on such date.
+The signed field statements and record of the oral defense will be kept in the program files.

-If you receive a failing grade on either field statement, with either the written field statement or its oral defense being deemed inadequate, you may resubmit the unacceptable field statement(s) and repeat the defense one more time only, no sooner than 3 months and no later than 6 months after failing.
+If you receive a failing grade on either field statement, with either the written field statements or the oral defense being deemed inadequate, you may resubmit the unacceptable field statement(s) and repeat the defense one more time only, no sooner than 3 months and no later than 6 months after failing.
 A student submitting field statements and undertaking the oral defense for the first time will be questioned on both fields concurrently, but if s/he fails one part, then only that field must be examined a second time.